-Many of the building blocks have been established over the last 18 months, with the Net Zero Climate Act, the \$15bn National Reconstruction Fund, the Safeguard Mechanism putting a ratcheting up price on carbon, the 32GW Capacity Investment Scheme which is boosting investment in large scale clean energy infrastructure, the \$4bn Critical Minerals Facility, \$1.9bn Repowering the Regions Fund, the \$20bn Rewiring the Nation Fund and rebuilding of TAFE and National Skills agreement to provide the critically needed workforce of our future economy.
+Many building blocks have been established over the last 18 months: the Net Zero Climate Act; the \$15bn National Reconstruction Fund: the Safeguard Mechanism; the 32GW Capacity Investment Scheme; the \$4bn Critical Minerals Facility; \$1.9bn Repowering the Regions Fund; and the \$20bn Rewiring the Nation Fund.
 What has been lacking in an overarching framework drawing together Australia's patchwork of transition initiatives.
-Critically, the Net Zero Economy Authority will now provide the central coordination and industry sector roadmaps to ensure the Future Made in Australia strategy is coherently implemented.
-It is the realisation of the critical need Treasurer Chalmers has identified for a 'concierge' or single front door to the policy architecture of our decarbonised future.
+Critically, the Net Zero Economy Authority will provide the co-ordination and industry sector roadmaps to ensure the Future Made in Australia strategy is coherently implemented.